Are We Losing The Fight Against Antibiotic Resistance

 Antibiotic design strategy boosts odds against resistance development.
 A new rational drug design technique that uses a powerful computer algorithm to identify molecules that target different receptor sites on key cellular proteins could provide a new weapon in the battle against antibiotic resistance, potentially tipping the odds against the bugs.
 Source 7b.

-We interrupt Antibiotic Failure Antibiotic Not Working to share correct from the past:
+A pause from Antibiotic Failure Antibiotic Not Working to share infobreak from yesteryear: